-placing a clip, ring or band around the tubes.
+- placing a clip, ring or band around the tubes.

->

-> There are 2 types of surgery by which tubal ligation may be performed: laparoscopic tubal ligation and mini-laparotomy.
-Your doctor will discuss the best option for you.
+There are 2 types of tubal ligation surgery – laparoscopic tubal ligation and mini-laparotomy.
+Your doctor will discuss the options with you.

->

-> Laparoscopic tubal ligation
+Laparoscopic tubal ligation

->

-> This is the most common procedure by which tubal ligation is performed.
+This is the most common procedure by which tubal ligation is performed.
 The following steps are taken with this approach:

->

-> - Two small incisions (cuts) are made in your abdomen (tummy).
+- Two small incisions (cuts) are made in your abdomen (tummy).
 A laparoscope (a long thin tube with a camera and light source at its tip) is inserted through one incision and surgical instruments are inserted through the other incision.

-> - The fallopian tubes are then able to be located and the tubal ligation performed.
+- The fallopian tubes are then able to be located and the tubal ligation performed.

-> - The incisions in the abdomen are closed with steristrips (small paper tapes) or small stitches.
+- The incisions in the abdomen are closed with steristrips (small paper tapes) or small stitches.

->

-> Laparoscopic tubal ligation is usually performed under a general anaesthetic.
+Laparoscopic tubal ligation is usually performed under a general anaesthetic.
 The procedure takes about 30 minutes and you don't usually need to stay overnight in hospital.

->

-> Sometimes an ‘open’ surgical approach known as mini-laparotomy may be needed if the laparoscopic approach is unsuitable such as if you have:
+Sometimes an ‘open’ surgical approach known as mini-laparotomy may be needed if the laparoscopic approach is unsuitable such as if you have:

->

-> - scarring in your pelvis from previous surgery
+- scarring in your pelvis from previous surgery

-> - health conditions such as endometriosis.
+- health conditions such as endometriosis.

-> - A single incision of about 4–5 cm long is made, just above your pubic hair line.
+- A single incision of about 4–5 cm long is made, just above your pubic hair line.

-> - Your fallopian tubes are located and the tubal ligation performed.
+- Your fallopian tubes are located and the tubal ligation performed.

-> - The incision is closed with dissolvable stitches.
+- The incision is closed with dissolvable stitches.

->

-> This type of tubal ligation usually requires you to stay in hospital for a day or two.
+This type of tubal ligation usually requires you to stay in hospital for a day or two.

->

-> Generally, tubal ligation is a safe procedure with very few complications.
+Generally, tubal ligation is a safe procedure with very few complications.
 Most women have no problems after a tubal ligation.

->

-> - infection, bruising or bleeding at the operation site
+- infection, bruising or bleeding at the operation site

-> - pelvic pain or pain in your abdomen (tummy)
+- pelvic pain or pain in your abdomen (tummy)

-> - a possible reaction to the anaesthetic
+- a possible reaction to the anaesthetic

-> - rarely, damage to organs, including your bowel, bladder, uterus, ovaries, blood vessels and nerves.
+- rarely, damage to organs, including your bowel, bladder, uterus, ovaries, blood vessels and nerves.

->

-> Tubal ligation Family Planning, NZ
+Tubal ligation Family Planning, NZ